One of the questions I’m often asked by readers, is how to pick a blog niche.

 If you’re going to build a successful blog, you need to be able to write blog posts that readers will find helpful—not content full of inaccuracies or misguided assumptions.

-You don’t want to have to spend hours upon hours researching every line of your blog posts, and you probably don’t have the budget to hire expert writers to help you.
+You don’t want to have to spend hours upon hours researching every line of your blog posts, and if you’ve done your homework to answer how much does it cost to blog, you probably won’t have the budget to hire expert writers to help you with all of your writing endeavors.

 You want to choose a topic that you know a reasonable amount about.
 At least enough to hold a conversation on the subject.